RetroReversing/retroReversing/pages/leaks/Nintendo/ZeldaLinksAwakening.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/cgx</div>
   <div markdown="1" class="rr-post-markdown">
  This folder contains the graphics/tiles created for the Game Boy Color version of Zelda DX.

+The Sprite/Tile data created using the IS-Character development kit and are in the .CHR file format used for both NES and Game Boy tiles.
+In this file format, each tile is represented by an 8x8 pixel matrix, which is stored as a series of 64 bytes.
+These matrices are then combined to form sprites, backgrounds, and other graphical elements in the game.

+    Note that these files differ slightly across regions (specifically the title sequence) but most of the tiles are the same across versions.
+Also these are the same as the DMG tilesets in the DMG.7z leak.

   </div>
 </section>